Liquid Glass Body Jewelry

 obsidian ear spools and plugs, septum plugs and hooks, and blossoming

 labret ornaments.
-Members of the noble warrior societies would proudly
+Members of the noble warrior societies would

 display scintillating black ear spools bristling with exotic feathers,